Portugal 2027

 Evening: Fado dinner in a small Ribeira tasca.
 Look for places advertising fado portuense — rawer and more emotional than Lisbon’s.
 Ask your hotel for a current recommendation.

-Day 5 — Wednesday: Porto → Lisbon by Train
+Day 5 — Wednesday, May 27: Porto → Lisbon by Train

 Check out of Porto hotel.
 Walk or Uber to Campanã station.